Projects and initiatives

 In 2016, NatureKids BC launched the two-year long initiative: Bird Aware Cat Care: Youth Citizen Scientists Protect Birds and Keep Cats Safe in BC.
 It’s part of a national effort led by Nature Canada called “Keep Cats Safe & Save Bird Lives” of which NatureKids BC is an official partner.

-This project is undertaken with the support of the Government of Canada, the Vancouver Foundation, the Gosling Foundation and HCTF.
+This project was undertaken with the support of the Government of Canada, the Vancouver Foundation, the Gosling Foundation and HCTF.
 This project was one of the Vancouver Foundation’s featured projects.

 NatureHood in partnership with Nature Canada